amr-abdelhamid/refbook/manuscript/main.md

 ---

 Removing dead code is a quick win by all means.
 It doesn't take time and gives a big relief for the team.
 In my experience, teams take no more than 2-3 days removing crap and end up with this feeling of achievement!
-On average, in this small period of time, teams manage to remove 4% to 7% (and in one case 10%) of the total lines of code [2].
+On average, in this small period of time, teams managed to remove 4% to 7% (and in one case 10%) of the total lines of code [2].

 ## Removing code duplicates